Sourcing: Definition, challenges and explanations

 The best resources and tools for sourcing

-• LinkedIn: the essential professional social network for sourcing prospects and suppliers.
+• LinkedIn : the essential professional social network for sourcing prospects and suppliers.

 • Data.gouv.fr: official portal for French public data, useful for monitoring and passive sourcing.

-What are the differences between sourcing and prospecting?
+What's the difference between sourcing and prospecting?

 Need help with your tech project?